neuronsimulator/nrn/simctrl/bbsavestate.rst

           pc.psolve(tstop)

     Note that files are saved in a subdirectory called "out" and restored from a subdirectory called "in".
+An empty "out" folder should be created by the user prior to calling save_test().
 A script filter (see :meth:`BBSaveState.save_test`) is needed to copy and sometimes concatenate files from the out to the in subfolders.
 These files have an ascii format.